 JoAnn Kulesza, Conductor and Music Director

-Ms. Kulesza is the Music Director of the Opera Program at the Peabody Conservatory and began her career at the Hochschule Mozarteum in Salzburg, Austria, as coach/accompanist in opera and Lied.
+Ms. Kulesza is the recently retired Music Director of the Opera Program at the Peabody Conservatory and began her career at the Hochschule Mozarteum in Salzburg, Austria, as coach/accompanist in opera and Lied.
 Professionally, she has worked as rehearsal accompanist, chorus master and assistant conductor for the Washington National Opera, Wolf Trap Opera Company, Baltimore Opera Young Artist Program, Chicago Symphony Chorus, Lyric Opera of Chicago, Compania Lirica Nacional (Costa Rica), and the Lyric Opera Center for American Artists.
 She also assisted Maestro Loren Maazel for two of his Chateauville Chamber Opera Projects.

 While much of her work inevitably takes place in the background, coaching singers and preparing productions for other conductors, she made her Peabody opera conducting debut in 2003.
 She continues in that capacity today, and has many productions and several world premieres to her credit.
 She regularly conducts for the Lowveld Chamber Music Association in Nelspruit, South Africa and returns there in June, 2019 to conduct a chamber version of Johann Strauss’s DIE FLEDERMAUS.